nageshsinghc4/Autoencoder-and-Variational-Autoecoder/README.md

 **Bottleneck/Latent space**: The layer that contains the compressed representation of the input data.

 **Reconstruction loss**: The method measures how well the decoder is performing, i.e. measures the difference between the encoded and decoded vectors.
 Lesser the better.

+### What is Variational Autoencoder(VAE)?

+Variational autoencoder(VAE) is a slightly more modern and interesting take on autoencoding.

+A Variational autoencoder(VAE) assumes that the source data has some sort of underlying probability distribution (such as Gaussian) and then attempts to find the parameters of the distribution.
+Implementing a variational autoencoder is much more challenging than implementing an autoencoder.
+The one main use of a variational autoencoder is to generate new data that’s related to the original source data.
+Now exactly what the additional data is good for is hard to say.
+A variational autoencoder is a generative system and serves a similar purpose as a generative adversarial network (although GANs work quite differently).